 Instructions

 - Cut the butter into small pieces or grate it with a vegetable grater.
-Add it to the powders and with your hands integrate it little by little.
+Add it to the powders and, with your hands, integrate it gradually.
 It should be the consistency of wet sand.

-- Add the coconut cream and vanilla and integrate all the ingredients very carefully not to over mix.
+- Add the coconut cream and vanilla and integrate all the ingredients very carefully not to mix over.
 Add the chocolate chips and mix.

-- On a tray lined with baking paper, empty the mixture and form a large disk, about 8 inches in size.
+- On a tray lined with baking paper, empty the mixture and form a large disk about 8 inches in size.
 Varnish with coconut milk and sprinkle the sugar on top.
-Cut into several pieces separate them so that they are in the form of triangles.
+Cut into several pieces and separate them so that they are in the form of triangles.

 - Bake for about 20-25 min. in a 300ºF oven.
 Until a toothpick comes out clean and the sugar on top begins to brown.